 5. Unclean Manufacturing

 One of the easiest ways to guarantee problems with electroplating is by having an unclean surface on the object.
 This can be the result of manufacturing issues, handling, contamination or equipment contamination.
+Some potential sources of contamination5 include poor cleaning on conveyor belts or heavily oiled parts, worn or foul abrasive media or belts, unchanged process fluids or coolants, and inadequate dust control.
 A well-qualified electroplating technician will examine the object for proper cleanliness.

 The following are common defects that occur after plating:

 A loss of adhesion is one of the most common sources of part failure in finishes.
 Adhesion is impacted by many different chemical and physical factors6, including plating thickness and thermomechanical properties and application techniques.
 Often, the electroplated layer gets the blame, but rarely does the coating cause the loss of adhesion.
 Typically, the surface onto which it is plated has another kind of coating, such as die-release agents, oxides, alloying substances or oils.
 These materials compromise the adhesion of the plating material.

 The surface below the plating must be “active” — that is, ready to receive the coating.
 To prepare the piece, it may go through a pretreatment system, which consists of presoaking in alkaline liquid, an electro-cleaning, pickling in acid, deoxidation, a descaling procedure, an ultrasonic cleaning and activating strikes.
 These vary with the plating line and its various functions.
 Pretreatments do eventually expire and could fail to properly treat the object, leading to poor adhesion.

 Several factors aid platers in preventing defects: